mjrusso/scoot/README.md

 * Scoot is in the early proof of concept + prototyping stage.

-* Scoot runs on MacOS, versions 10.15 (Catalina) and 11 (Big Sur).
+* Scoot runs on MacOS, versions 10.15 (Catalina), 11 (Big Sur), and 12 (Monterey).

 * Scoot is an AppKit app, written in Swift.
+(There's still [some][carbon-events] [Carbon][carbon-accessibility] in here, too!)

 * Scoot complements mouse-related accessibility tools that ship as part of MacOS, such as [Mouse Keys][mouse-keys] and other [accessibility shortcuts][mac-accessibility-shortcuts].

 ## Usage

+Scoot supports two navigation modes: **element-based**, and **grid-based**.

+* **Element-based navigation:** MacOS accessibility APIs are used to find user interface elements, such as buttons and links, on the user's screen.
+(In this mode, Scoot will look for elements in the focused window of the frontmost app.)
+* **Grid-based navigation:** all connected screens are subdivided into aa grid of equally-sized cells.

+Each location is identified by a unique character sequence, making each element (or cell) uniquely addressable with the keyboard.

+To activate Scoot in element-based navigation mode, use the ⇧⌘J global keyboard shortcut.

-To activate Scoot, use the ⇧⌘J global keyboard shortcut.
-(As long as Scoot is running, this hotkey will bring the app to the foreground.)
+To activate Scoot in grid-based navigation mode, use the ⇧⌘K global keyboard shortcut.

+(As long as Scoot is running, either hotkey will bring the app to the foreground, and activate the requested navigation mode.)

 When Scoot is in the foreground:

-* You can jump directly to a cell in the grid.
+* You can jump directly to a cell (a UI element, or a location in the grid, depending on the active navigation mode).
 Each cell is marked with a label (e.g. “aaa”, “aas”, “aad”); type the characters, one letter at a time, and, as soon as a complete sequence is entered, the mouse cursor will move directly to the center of the corresponding cell.
 (This approach, including the use of a char-based decision tree, is heavily inspired by [avy][avy].)
   * If you make a mistake while entering a label, hit the escape key (⎋) to cancel and start over.
 (Alternatively, you can type ⌘. or C-G.)

 * You can _also_ move the cursor via the standard Mac keyboard shorcuts for [moving the insertion point][mac-keyboard-shortcuts-text].
 (This means that keyboard shortcuts intended for navigating around in a document have been re-purposed to control movement on a 2-dimensional grid.
 Some liberties have been taken with this mapping; hopefully you find these keybindings intuitive.)